MCamp859/hello-world/quantization-aware-training-and-inference.md

 #### Optimum Inference Output

+1. Input to the inference pod will be taken from the `openvino_optimum_inference/data` folder.

-1. Output of the OpenVINO™ Integration with Optimum* inference pod will be stored in the `openvino_optimum_inference/logs.txt` file.
+2. Output of the OpenVINO™ Integration with Optimum* inference pod will be stored in the `openvino_optimum_inference/logs.txt` file.

-2. View the logs using:
+3. View the logs using:

     ```bash
     kubectl logs <pod_name>